Home » Hawaii Travel Tips » Best Things to Do » Things to Do in Hawaii with Kids: Honolulu Museum of Art on Oahu

 What is your Role at the Honolulu Museum of Art?

-As Chief Communications Officer, I am a member of the Honolulu Museum of Art’s senior management team, accountable for leading the museum’s communications, marketing and branding initiatives.
+As Chief Communications Officer, I am a member of the Honolulu Museum of Art’s senior management team, accountable for leading the museum’s communications, marketing, and branding initiatives.

-I help to develop and refine HoMA’s strategic planning and related communications efforts to reinforce its reputation as a welcoming, community-focused and forward-thinking institution.
+I help to develop and refine HoMA’s strategic planning and related communications efforts to reinforce its reputation as a welcoming, community-focused, and forward-thinking institution.

 Where is the Honolulu Museum of Art located?

-We are located on the island of O‘ahu, right in the heart of Honolulu at 900 South Beretania Street.
+The Honolulu Modern Art Museum is located on the island of O‘ahu, right in the heart of Honolulu at 900 South Beretania Street.

 Where is the Best Parking at the Honolulu Museum of Art?